xfrenette/hotelcaisse-server/readme.md

 - SSH to the server `ssh dev@venteshirdl.com`
 - From the home directory, run `./deploy.sh` (see end of this README for file content)

+Server requirements
+===
+- Tested with PHP 7.1.10
+- MySQL "Ver 14.14 Distrib 5.7.33"
+- Extensions:
+  - bcmath
+  - xml
+  - gd
+  - mbstring
+  - intl
+  - zip

 Live reinstall (from a backup file)
 ===
+- Note that the SSH port of the server is 9391
+- Also note that the server works with PHP 7.1.10 and mysql "Ver 14.14 Distrib 5.7.33"
-- Clone the git files and correctly setup folder rights (especially storage/ folder must be writable by web server)
+- Clone the git files and correctly setup folder rights (especially storage/ and bootstrap/cache folders must be writable by web server)
+- Make sure to install all required PHP extensions (bcmath, xml, gd, mbstring, maybe some others...)
 - `composer install`
 - Copy .env.example to .env and update
 - Import the database